 Note that the caches that reside in the off-heap memory region require an amount of memory in addition to whatever memory you have allotted to the heap space of your KNIME's Java Virtual Machine via the -Xmx parameter in the knime.ini.
 When altering the sizes of these cache via the preference page, make sure not to exceed your system’s physical memory size as otherwise you might encounter system instability or even crashes.

-In this blog article, we introduced the new Columnar Table Backend -- a complete rewrite of how KNIME handles internal tables.
-We invite you to preview these new performance improvements in the nightly version of KNIME Analytics Platform.
-We would like to point out that this is not a production-ready release.
+In this blog article, we introduced the new Columnar Table Backend – a complete rewrite of how KNIME handles internal tables.

 While the new Columnar Table Backend is fully compatible with all existing nodes through a transition layer, we will be changing our own nodes to make full use of this technology and, eventually, we will make this new API available to our partners and community.
 In turn, partner and community extensions will also be able to contribute their own data types to the framework.